 Make sure your operational procedures are geared for success

 A code of conduct should be established and adhered to by all.
 A leader should determine housekeeping rules, including interaction with other team members, attendance, punctuality, and how to track and submit work.
 Ideally, these should be agreed upon and recorded by the virtual team.
 This will allow a company to build a structure and also measure accountability for individual performance.
 Be sure to follow them sincerely and consistently.

 Other ideas that you may wish to include within your operational agreement:

 - Assigning work and how it should be submitted

 - Training and support resources available

-Be prepared, equipped and ready for all situations
+Be prepared, equipped, and ready for all situations

 If 2020 has taught workplaces anything, it’s that preparation is key.
 Almost overnight, businesses had to set up their teams to work from spare rooms and dining tables.
 Those that were not prepared experienced delays and disruptions to business.
 The virtual team should be well equipped to work remotely.
-An employee should be able to have the tools to do their job to the standard that is expected and to be comfortable whilst doing so, factors that are usually taken for granted in an office space.
+An employee should be able to have the tools to do their job to the standard that is expected and to be comfortable whilst doing so, factors that are usually taken for granted in a virtual office space.